Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 There is also the issue of consent - avoid blindly tagging people and tainting their operational security, ask first - it's also just a nice thing to do, rather than making bold assumptions about what they are on board with.

-Not to say don't post, but add a delay to obscure your live location and minimise physical risks
+Not to say don't post, but add a delay to obscure your live location and minimize physical risks

 ---v